-Ray Oldenburg, see sidebar, effectively describes gathering spots that serve as third places; places where people relax and commune; the "in-between" places, not work and not home.
-His idea extends from small town cafés to the "Cheers" bar in bigger cities.
+Ray Oldenburg, see sidebar, effectively describes gathering spots that serve as third places, places where people relax and commune, the "in-between" places, not work and not home.
+His idea extends from small town cafés to the "Cheers" bars in bigger cities.
 Entry is freely accessible to customers, visitors and a regular clientele; no exclusivity allowed.
-"Third places" are the idiosyncratic places that are the essence of character towns and their main streets.
+"Third places" are the idiosyncratic places that are the essence of character town main streets.